hayesx0155/WHSTechNotes/journal.md

 we shouldn't do dangeroud things like that
 # september 22, 2025
 I think it's a good idea since people can get paid from doing normal jobs
+# september 30, 2025
+6 7 is a meme and has no clear meaning